 Online marketing of financial services on Instagram should focus on unique and compelling images.
 “Gather your content early and in abundance,” advises Buchanan.
 “Take real pictures that represent your financial brand and share them in ways your users will enjoy.
 Keep your eye on financial marketing leaders to see which of their posts gain the most engagement.
 Do your research with hashtagging and posting consistency, and then test away.”

 Bryan Clayton, CEO of GreenPal, says he was surprised to discover that 84% of people trust an online review as much as a recommendation from a friend.
 “I had a feeling that that number was high,” he says, “But I had no idea it was as high as 84%!”

 “Once we learned this, we began to focus more on gaining reviews from satisfied customers on sites such as Yelp, Google+, and Facebook.
-A positive customer experience can have unlimited value for digital marketing.
+A positive customer experience can have unlimited value for online marketing of financial services.
 However, negative reviews can haunt brands for years to come.”

-Powerful digital marketing for financial services should keep these facts in mind.
+Powerful online marketing of financial services should keep these facts in mind.
 Encourage valued clients and local customers to share their thoughts online.
 Monitor Facebook pages for local bank branches.
 Use Google Alerts to find new reviews online—and to resolve any issues quickly.
 Negative reviews are opportunities to engage consumers and provide excellent customer service.

 4. Growth Outpaces Production of Video Assets